hnrq/veloren-server/README.md

 ### Why is sudo needed?

-Sudo is needed since three systemd services will be created when installing the server itself:
+Sudo is needed since three systemd services are created and a script is installed at `/usr/bin`:

 - `veloren-server.service`: Responsible for starting the server itself
 - `oneshot-update-veloren-server.service`: oneshot service that triggers an update-check
 - `veloren-server.timer`: Triggers `oneshot-update-veloren-server.service` every 15 minutes
+- `/usr/bin/update-veloren-server`: This is the script responsible for downloading, unzipping and updating the server.
+It can also force an update by running `update-veloren-server -f`

 The Telegram Oracle also creates `telegram-oracle.service`, which monitors `veloren-server.service`.